Baxos: Backing off for Robust and Efficient Consensus: Evaluation

-We explain the throughput degradation of Multi-Paxos and Raft up to 3,500 requests per second on \textit{average} (with the maximum throughput of 7,500) during the attack period as follows.
+We explain the throughput degradation of Multi-Paxos and Raft during the attack period as follows.
 In the delay attack, the attacker increases the latency of egress packets of the leader in Multi-Paxos and Raft up to 4s.
 In our experiments, we set the view timeout of Multi-Paxos and Raft to 5s.
 Since the maximum delay at the leader is less than the view change timeout, each replica receives some messages from the leader before a view change is triggered.
 To further avoid a view change, the attacker attacks the leader only up to 4s time period in a row, thus giving the leader node the opportunity to perform fast enough without being suspected by the follower nodes as a slow leader.
 Since the majority of the messages sent by the leader takes 4s on average, this reduces the speed of the entire replica set.
 This is the reason for observing a low throughput in Multi-Paxos and Raft, during the attack.

-We explain the throughput degradation of Mencius under delay attack as follows.
-Mencius does not employ a leader replica but its performance depends on the slowest replica~\cite{barcelona2008mencius}.
-This is due to the partition of the replicated log space among the set of replicas and the need to commit a request at log position $i$ before committing at log position $i+1$.
-When a single replica is attacked, the log positions corresponding to that replica do not make progress, thus the entire replica set cannot make progress, as shown in Figure~\ref{fig:attack_graph}.
-Moreover, Mencius improves on the common case (attack free and synchronous) performance, but when there is at least one slow or attacked node Mencius falls back to an expensive $revoke$ execution path which significantly affects the throughput.

-\sys achieves an \textit{average} throughput of 10,000 requests per second even in the presence of attacks.
-We explain this behavior as follows. \sys does not employ a leader replica nor does it depend on the speed of all the nodes; \sys can make progress at the speed of the majority of replicas.
+\sys achieves an \textit{average} throughput of 8,000 requests per second even in the presence of attacks. \sys does not employ a leader replica nor does it depend on the speed of all the nodes; \sys can make progress at the speed of the majority of replicas.
 Because the attacker attacks a single random replica at any given time, only the requests which are sent to the replica under attack experience high delays.
 The impact of the attack is negligible on the other replicas and clients.
-Hence Baxos delivers a throughput of 10,000 requests per second under attacks, on \textit{average}.
+Hence Baxos delivers a throughput of 8,000 requests per second under attacks, on \textit{average}.